-In order to offer its customers a seamless service, the operator may wish to complement the IMS VoIP and SMSoIP capable radio coverage by utilising the CS radio access for voice and/or the CS core network for SMS over SGs.
+In order to offer its customers a seamless service, the operator may wish to complement the IMS VoIP and SMSoIP capable radio coverage by using the CS radio access for voice, the SMS over NAS signalling on cellular access, or both.
 The IMS VoIP and SMSoIP coverage may be less or more extensive than the concurrent Circuit Switched (CS) coverage.
 This Annex describes the additional features that need to be implemented for the UEs and networks that wish to support such a deployment scenario.